Hippostratus

 Obv: Bust of Hippostratos with Greek legend BΑΣΙΛΕΩΣ ΜΕΓΑΛΟΥ ΣΩΤΗΡΟΣ ΙΠΠΟΣΤΡΑΤΟΥ "Great King Saviour Hippostratus".

 Rev: King on horseback, walking, making a gesture of benediction.
 Kharoshthi legend: MAHARAJASA TRATASA MAHATASA JAYAMTASA HIPUSTRATASA "King Hippostratus, the Great Saviour and Conqueror.

 Hippostratus with Triton holding dolphin and rudder and Tyche.

 Hippostratus (Ἱππόστρατος, meaning "army of horses") was an Indo-Greek king who ruled central and north-western Punjab and Pushkalavati.
-Bopearachchi dates Hippostratus to 65 to 55 BCE whereas R. C. Senior suggests 60 to 50 BCE.
+Bopearachchi dates Hippostratus to 65 to 55 BC whereas R. C. Senior suggests 60 to 50 BC.

 Rule

 In Bopearachchi's reconstruction Hippostratus came to power as the successor to Apollodotus II, in the western part of his kingdom, while the weak Dionysius ascended to the throne in the eastern part.
 Senior assumes that the reigns of Apollodotus II and Hippostratos overlapped somewhat; in that case Hippostratus first ruled a kingdom situated to the west of Apollodotus' dominions.

 Just like Apollodotus II, Hippostratus calls himself Soter, "Saviour", on all his coins, and on some coins he also assumes the title Basileos Megas, "Great King", which he inherited from Apollodotus II.
 This may support Senior's scenario that Hippostratus extended his kingdom after Apollodotus' death.
 The relationship between these two kings remains uncertain due to lack of sources.
 Hippostratos did not, however, use the symbol of standing Athena Alkidemos, which was common to all other kings thought to be related to Apollodotus II.
 The two kings share only one monogram.

 The quantity and quality of the coinage of Hippostratus indicate a quite powerful king.
 Hippostratus seems to have fought rather successfully against the Indo-Scythian invaders, led by the Scythian king Azes I, but was ultimately defeated and became the last western Indo-Greek king.